fnproject/hotwrap/README.md

-Hotwrap works best if you use a `docker` type function:
+HotWrap works best if you use a `docker` type function:

 suppose you have a Dockerfile for a command that works on the CLI: